 There’s usually a bit of controversy as to whether cycling is safe or not during pregnancy.
 Both the NCT and NHS say pregnant women should not cycle because of the risk of falling.
 However, both the Royal College of Obstetricians and Gynaecologists and the Royal College of Midwives advise pregnant cyclists to “take particular care” but stay active.

 It is really up to you.
 If you love cycling and you feel confident going around on your bike, I’d say go for it, just be extra careful.
 But if you are even a little bit indecisive, maybe it’s time to get a stationary bike for home and ride in the lounge for a while!

 Tips on working out safely during Pregnancy

 While all the exercises listed above can be safe during pregnancy, there are always some precautions that you should take to working out safely.
 Here’s some tips from me:

 - Start slowly.
 Particularly if you’ve never exercised before!
 Going all-out when you’re a newbie can lead to sore muscles or even injury.
 Start slow and build up as you increase your fitness level.

 - Don’t over do it.
 Even if you are fit and love exercising regularly, remember that you are pregnant and that you should not over do it during this special time in your life.

 - Don’t overheat.
 Overheating when pregnant is not good for your baby or your body!
-Stay inside with an air conditioner if you can, or avoid working out during the hottest hours of the day.
+Stay inside with an air conditioner if you can, or avoid working out during the hottest hours of the day, particularly if pregnant during summer.
 And remember to stay hydrated!